Six reasons an ESOP might be right for your business

 Likewise, transitioning to an ESOP can help you retain valuable employees, providing a financial benefit to the owner beyond the increased liquidity and tax advantages.
 In fact, studies show that employees who have “skin in the game” feel greater loyalty to their company and exhibit a higher level of productivity.

 4. If you want to maintain a sense of control

 Another way an ESOP can prove to be a more flexible alternative to a third-party sale is that it allows the owner to create a platform from which to continue to provide advice and guidance.
 The liquidity provided by the sale to employees allows you to diversify your holdings while continuing to participate in the leadership of the business.
 If you wish, you can continue to participate with your senior management team in making decisions and providing leadership.
 You can remain actively involved in your company’s future — within the bounds of good corporate governance and Employee Retirement Income Security Act (ERISA) fiduciary rules.

 5. If you face difficulty in finding a market for your business

 Not all businesses lend themselves to a sale to an outside investor or to being absorbed by another firm.
 Professional services firms — such as architecture, engineering, marketing and staffing companies — often fall into this category.
 When faced with a situation like this, an ESOP can be a way for an owner to tap into the valuable brand he or she has built.

 After all, who is better equipped to take over than the employees you helped mentor and who were instrumental in giving that business its distinctive edge?
-Transitioning to an ESOP allows a company founder to enjoy a well-deserved retirement while demonstrating to the company’s clients ongoing involvement.
+Transitioning to an ESOP allows a company founder to enjoy a well-deserved retirement while demonstrating ongoing involvement to the company’s clients.